gasparl/expapp/docs/TUTORIAL.md

 files to be displayed should be loaded in advance, should [preferably](https://doi.org/10.3758/s13428-021-01694-3) be small images, and displayed via either visibility or opacity change.

+To display complex stimuli (moving elements, images), some follow the prominent WebGL JS API (Web Graphics Library JS application programming interface; available in all modern browsers), some use third-party libraries such as PixiJS – however, these approaches, while convenient, have, to date and to our knowledge, no empirical proof for their supposed benefit.
+Again, empirical data can easily contradict anecdotal best practices – for example, as mentioned above, simple opacity or visibility changes have been proven optimal for image display, while WebGL canvas drawing was actually [found](https://doi.org/10.3758/s13428-022-01835-2) to be detrimental to timing precision.
+Therefore, at this point, we do not find it appropriate to make general recommendations for the use of any given libraries or APIs; instead, we encourage the empirical testing of the display timing (e.g., via photodiodes) whenever possible for any new ExpApp.

 ## Pretesting